RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 * `keyword` - the keyword that the user must enter to prompt that question.
 Defined for all available languages.
 * `description` - the explanation of what kind of question the user would be prompting by sending that keyword.
 Defined for all available languages.
 * `qId` - the question ID in the form of `"<questionCategory>.<qId>"` (just like in `scheduledQuestions`) that should be asked to the user to start that conversation.
+* `stages` (optional) - list of stages for which this question should be available to prompt
+  * If this is omitted, question will be available in all stages.
+If list is empty, question will be available in no stage.
 * `if` (optional) - conditions under which the user is allowed to initiate that conversation
   * Conditions specified as described in the section on [Conditional Expressions](#span-idconditions-conditional-expressions-span).
   * When the user sends the message `/talk`, only those options will be listed for which the condition is valid at that given point in time.
 That is, users will not have the option to initiate a conversation of a certain kind if this condition is not satisfied.